 Phyllis Turner-Brim is a highly accomplished and respected leader in the field of Intellectual Property Law where she has made a career of helping companies protect their innovations.
 Prior to joining Hewlett-Packard in 2020 as Deputy General Counsel, Chief of Intellectual Property, she had been Intellectual Property Counsel at Starbucks, Intermec Technologies, Walmart, and several other technology companies.
 Phyllis is a sought-after lecturer on topics ranging from business-focused licensing programs, diversity in the law, recruitment and retention of minorities and women in technical professions, chemical patent drafting, IP strategy development, career development and personal risk taking.
 She serves on the boards of the Intellectual Property Law Association, Intellectual Property Owners Education Foundation, and the YMCA of Snohomish County.

-Darlene Walley’s 40-year career in consumer health product research and development began at Procter & Gamble and has included leadership roles at a number of pharmaceutical research firms.
+Darlene Walley’s over 30 years in consumer health product research and development began at Procter & Gamble and has included leadership roles at a number of pharmaceutical research firms.
 Most recently she was president and CEO of Dr. Michelle Copeland Skin Care, and since 1995 she has managed her own consulting practice, DRW Consulting, to support Fortune 500 companies in bringing over-the-counter and prescription products to market.
-Darlene also founded DRW Productions, which has staged ballet performances in California, and she has served on numerous corporate boards including Swiss-America Products and Peace Out Inc.
+In October 2023, Darlene was named Acting Chief Executive Officer of Arstat Pharmaceuticals Inc. Darlene also founded DRW Productions, which has staged ballet performances in California, and she has served on numerous corporate boards including Swiss-America Products and Peace Out Inc.

 Andrea Zahumensky’s current work as Chief Marketing Officer for New York-based Cityblock Health, a community-based healthcare company, builds upon her previous roles as Chief Marketing Officer for Kentucky Fried Chicken and as an executive at Procter & Gamble, where she had notably been brand director for North American Baby Care.
 Forbes named her one of its “Most Influential CMOs” in 2020; the previous year she had been named executive of the year by Marketing DIVE as well as part of the “Power 20” by Restaurant Business Magazine.
 Andrea is a member of the UC Foundation Board of Trustees, the 2012 recipient of the UC Alumni Association’s Jeffrey Hurwitz Young Alumni Outstanding Achievement Award, and the 2020 recipient of her college’s Herman Schneider Distinguished Alumni Award.